unomena/restlet-sites/modules/com.restlet/learn/guide/2.2/core/resource/index.md

 Class diagram
 -------------

-Here is a tentative class design:
+Here is a class diagram:

 ![](hierarchy.png)